IQTLabs/Teachable-Camera-Hardware/README.md

-# EyeQT Hardware
+# Teachable Camera Hardware

 ## Introduction

-This repository contains the design files for building the supporting hardware for the EyeQT Machine Learning demonstrator.
+This repository contains the design files for building the supporting hardware for the Teachable Camera Machine Learning demonstrator.
 The key hardware component of the project [Google Coral Dev Board]() and we experimented with a number of different design configurations to aid in development and allow more realistic environment testing.

 ![StakeoutBox](documentation/images/001.jpg)

 ## Software

-For details about the software that runs on the Coral see the [EyeQT Software]() repository
+For details about the software that runs on the Coral see the [Teachable Camera Software]() repository

 ## Design Configuration